What should you do if your child yells at a disabled person?

 Is disability going mainstream?
 From our comfortable space on Instagram, it’s easy to imagine most people get it – that asking disabled strangers intrusive questions isn’t the best plan.
 Because we’ve been talking about this for a while.
 And everyone seems on board.

 But a few weeks ago a large Instagram account – big little feelings, teamed up with Ashley of Disability Reframed.
 Mainstream parenting advice met disability activism, and sparks flew.
 It felt hugely positive and very worthwhile – significant, even.
 But there was pushback, as there always is when people are made to feel uncomfortable.
-And that pushback has been fascinating to see.
+And that pushback has been fascinating.

 We both spent time reading comments on the posts and of course this kept coming up – what to do when your child asks a loud question about a disabled person?

-Some disabled people shared quite how distressing they can find these questions.
+Some disabled people shared quite how distressing they find these questions.
 A few said they welcomed questions, and we have absolutely no argument with them.

 What confused us was this – the parents saying “it’s impossible to stop kids making embarrassing comments!
 We mustn’t stifle their curiosity” – as though what’s being asked is impossibly complicated.